Capital & Coast DHB Audiology Service

 Hearing aid eligibility criteria for adults are determined by hearing severity and financial need.

-- Have a documented moderately-severe or greater hearing loss in the better hearing ear of 56 dBHL or greater (three frequency pure tone average measured at 500Hz, 1kHz, 2kHz and 4kHz), or;
+A. Have a documented moderately-severe or greater hearing loss in the better hearing ear of 56dBHL or greater (three frequency pure tone average 500Hz - 4kHz) and hold a current community services card.

 Eligible adults are charged for their hearing aids at cost price (wholesale) plus 5%.